klahrich/chiefhustler/content/diary/33-poker-investing-1.md

 ## The Retail Investor's Advantage

-Buffet (and Greenblatt) talked about this ad-nauseam, but hopefully, the poker analogy helped distill the idea.
+Buffett (and Greenblatt) talked about this ad-nauseam, but hopefully, the poker analogy helped distill the idea.

 As an individual retail investor, you get to play the game **without playing any blinds.**